swimmaison/BA3R-REI-Tool/README.md

-Uconn Bootcamp Project One: REI Tool
+BA3R REI Tool:

-As the first project for the Uconn Coding Bootcamp our team is setting out to build a tool for real estate investors and average homebuyers to get information and compare to the current market to make educated purchasing decisions for the user.
+Our team is setting out to build a tool for real estate investors and average homebuyers to get information and compare to the current market to make educated purchasing decisions for the user.

 ## User Story